goes00/AutoRhythmic/README.md

 Please change filename's address to change your song.

+> NOTICE) No sample music is shared due to copyright.

 *Tkinter operates with single thread. so timing of playing music or moving notes can be different on every device or PC.*
 _Also points and the amount of remaining notes cannot be printed for same reason._